minho42/blog/public/2023-08-25-notepad/index.md

 date: "2023-08-25"
 ---

-What's the implication of Microsoft's default text editor Nodepad to those who can't avoid.
+What's the implication of Microsoft's default text editor Notepad to those who can't avoid.
 Pet peeve of having to use Windows Notepad on a public computer.

 <Tweet id="1686740368941805568" />